'I want people to know I'm part of LGBTQ+ community'

 Last updated on .From the section Wales

-The country is in lockdown, and the athlete - who holds the Welsh men's hammer record - has had to adapt his training schedule after returning home to the family farm.
+The country is in lockdown and the athlete - who holds the Welsh men's hammer record - has had to adapt his training schedule after returning home to the family farm.

 Under slate-grey skies, the countryside stretching out before him, Jones prepares to send another throw off into the distance.